-The changes will affect businesses that engage workers through Personal Service Companies (PSCs), or any other intermediary such as a partnership or LLP.
-This is because the new rules will require the private sector organisation to assess if the intermediaries rules (IR35) apply to the contracts it enters into with any PSCs that are hired directly or via third parties.
+The changes affect organisations that engage workers through Personal Service Companies (PSCs) or any other intermediary such as a partnership or LLP.
+This is because the new rules will require the engaging organisation (the engager) to assess if the intermediaries rules (IR35) apply to the contracts it enters into with any PSCs that are hired directly or via third parties.

-Where the engager determines IR35 applies, the person or business paying the PSC (the fee payer) must apply PAYE/NIC deductions to the payment for the worker services, in other words treat the worker as a deemed employee for tax purposes.
+Where the engager determines IR35 applies, the person or business paying the PSC (the fee payer) must apply PAYE and NIC deductions to the payment for the worker services.
+In other words, they must treat the worker as a deemed employee for tax purposes.
 In addition, the fee payer must also account for employers NIC and potentially the Apprenticeship Levy.

-These changes could result in an increase to the operating costs of the private sector organisation, whether:
+These changes could result in an increase to the operating costs of your business either:

 - Indirectly - as those organisations lower down the supply chain seek to increase their charges to mitigate the potential increases in their tax and NIC obligations.

-As a starting point, it is important that you establish the profile of your use of PSCs, and potentially your wider non-payroll labour portfolio; your key stakeholders will need to have a clear understanding of:
+If you still need to assess your situation, it is important to establish the profile of your use of PSCs and, potentially, your wider non-payroll labour portfolio, both now and under any new business model you are adopting.
+Your key stakeholders will need to have a clear understanding of:

-- Which parts of the business use them,
+- Which parts of your business use them

 - How important they are to the different parts of the business.

-A key element in this portfolio analysis is to understand what commercial contracts are in place and to consider if they remain fit for purpose going forward.
-From our experience with helping public sector organisations, it is often appropriate to introduce updated contracts that meet the needs of the organisation in the event IR35 will apply to a particular arrangement.
+This portfolio analysis will provide clarity to what commercial contracts are in place and if they remain fit for purpose.
+From our experience with helping organisations to date, it is often appropriate to introduce updated contracts that meet the needs of the organisation in the event IR35 will apply to a particular arrangement.

-Once you can ensure that all PSC use is identified, processes must be put in place to guarantee that an IR35 assessment is completed before engaging with a worker supplied via a PSC.
-Clearly, it will be critical to identify which part of the business will be responsible for the IR35 review process, and to consider what level of knowledge there is in the business (ie if there is a need to train and support the relevant staff).
+Once all PSC use is identified, processes must be put in place to guarantee that an IR35 assessment is completed before engaging with a worker supplied via a PSC.
+Clearly, it will be critical to identify which part of the business will be responsible for the IR35 review process, and to consider what level of knowledge there is in the business.
+You may need to train and support the relevant staff.